 Keys for Connected Living

 Connected living can be incredibly powerful.
-We’re just so much better and stronger together, than we are going it alone.
-So here are my 7 KEYS to help guide us in this important direction.
+We’re just so much better and stronger together than we are alone.
+Here are my seven keys to help guide us in this important direction.
 All of them focus on the value of community, along with the best ways to build support and companionship.
 Doing this can greatly expand and enhance the aging experience in so many valuable ways.

 What’s this?
 It’s a South African term that means “People are not people without other people.”
 As Nelson Mandela points out in The Book of Joy, human beings are social animals and we flourish best in community.
 This is where we feel truly human because we belong.
 This is where we find our greatest happiness.